deora786/doc_clustering/README.md

 use the **python3** to run the code and download the depedencies

-**If you have trouble using bert embedings(it will download the firstime), follow thses instructions from the mentioned git-repo:**
+**If you have trouble using bert embedings(it will download the firstime), follow these instructions from the mentioned git-repo:**

-Clustering
+**Clustering**:
-examples/application_clustering.py depicts an example to cluster similar sentences based on their sentence embedding similarity.
+**examples/application_clustering.py** depicts an example to cluster similar sentences based on their sentence embedding similarity.

 As before, we first compute an embedding for each sentence:

 embedder = SentenceTransformer('bert-base-nli-mean-tokens')

 # Corpus with example sentences

 corpus = ['A man is eating a food.',
           'A man is eating a piece of bread.',
           'A man is eating pasta.',